| Ko

 Understanding Docker Image Layers

 Docker image layers are the fundamental building blocks of Docker images.
 Each layer captures filesystem changes and stacks as a read-only tier on top of previous layers.
-These layers are unified into a single filesystem through the Union File System and provided to containers.
+Through a Union File System, these layers are presented as a single filesystem view for containers.
 Understanding the layer structure is essential for efficient image building and storage optimization.
 Docker Image Layer Overview What is a Docker Image Layer?
 A Docker image layer is a filesystem snapshot generated by each instruction in a Dockerfile.
 Like Git commits, it stores only the changes from the previous state, maximizing space efficiency. ...

 Namespaces and Cgroups in Docker

-Linux container technology has steadily evolved since the first introduction of mount namespace in kernel 2.4.19 in 2002 to become a core foundation of modern cloud infrastructure, with Namespaces handling process isolation and Cgroups (Control Groups) handling resource control at its center.
-All container runtimes including Docker, Kubernetes, and Podman leverage these two kernel features to provide isolation environments that are much lighter and faster than virtual machines, and understanding them is the first step to deeply grasping container technology. ...
+Linux container technology has steadily evolved since mount namespaces first appeared in kernel 2.4.19 in 2002.
+Namespaces provide process isolation, while Cgroups (Control Groups) provide resource control.
+Together, they form a core foundation of modern cloud infrastructure.
+Container runtimes such as Docker, Kubernetes, and Podman rely on these two kernel features to provide isolation that is much lighter and faster than virtual machines, and understanding them is the first step toward a deeper grasp of container technology. ...

 [email protected]